Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

-We also assume that the interior spacetime contains a pressureless fluid i.e., $p^-=\Pi^-=0$ with no fluxes i.e. $Q^-=0$ (we are then considering a comoving observer).
-For the exterior spacetime, we make a similar assumption leaving unspecified the matter content.
-We assume that matter in the exterior is isotropic for the sake of simplicity.
-Both the interior and exterior metrics belong to the LRS-II class and thus $\xi=\Omega=0$.
-We consider as boundary a surface of comoving radius $\chi=\chi_H$ whose normal is given by
+We also assume that the interior spacetime contains a pressureless fluid, i.e., $p^-=\Pi^-=0$ with no fluxes, i.e., $Q^-=0$ (we are then considering a comoving observer) and the exterior spacetime is empty of matter.